Home > Analyses > Consumer Defensive > Target Corporation

 Financial Performance & Fundamental Metrics

-In this section, I will analyze Target Corporation’s income statement, key financial ratios, and dividend payout policy to assess its financial health and investment potential.
+I analyze Target Corporation’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.

 Income Statement

-The table below presents Target Corporation’s key income statement figures for the fiscal years 2020 through 2024, highlighting revenue, expenses, profit, and earnings per share.
+This table summarizes Target Corporation’s key income statement figures for fiscal years 2021 to 2025, reflecting revenue, expenses, profitability, and earnings per share.

 income statement